matias-gonz/mag-analyst/explanation-document.md

 M(H) = \sum_{i}^{}{M_{Si}\mathcal{L}\left( \frac{H + \alpha_{i}M_{i}}{a_{i}} \right)}.
 \end{align}$$

 However, directly calculating $M$ through these equations is not possible since it appears in the argument of the Langevin function.
 Therefore, we choose to compute the modeled magnetization $M(H)$ in the following manner.
-MagAnalyst first calculates the corresponding reduced magnetizations (Eq. $(14)$) for an array of $H$ values ranging from 0 to $H_{TIP}$.
+MagAnalyst first calculates the corresponding reduced magnetizations for an array of $H$ values ranging from 0 to $H_{TIP}$.
 Then, it determines $M$ using

 $$\begin{align}
 M(H) = \sum_{i}^{}{M_{Si}m_{i}(H)}.